Philip Richard Fendall II: District Attorney

 On July 4, 1841, President John Tyler, appointed Fendall District Attorney for the District of Columbia.
 In 1844 he was dismissed when the Whig Party lost to the Democrats, and President James K. Polk came into office.
 In 1849 President Millard Fillmore re-appointed him to his former post and he served in this capacity until his resignation in 1853 during the Pierce administration.
 Fendall also maintained his own practice as a lawyer when not handling the affairs of U.S. District Attorney.
 In 1849, he was a pall bearer for the burial of Dolley (Payne) Todd Madison, wife of President James Madison.

 Civil War

 When the Civil War broke out, Fendall was put in an awkward position, as he opposed slavery.
 On June 29, 1861, Fendall may have written an introduction letter for Henry May (Maryland) to meet Edward Bates, Lincoln's Attorney General.
 The letter was found when May was arrested on September 13, 1861, by military authority.

 Fendall's cousins, Gen. Robert Edward Lee and Col. Richard Bland Lee II resigned their commissions in the Army and took up with the Confederacy.
 Fendall had one son, Lt.
 James Robert Young Fendall, who fought for the Confederacy, and two others who sided with the North.
 His son Maj.
-Philip Richard Fendall III, was a Lieutenant in the Union Marine Corps., and another son, Clarence "Claude" Fendall was in the U.S. Coast and Geodetic Survey, responsible for drafting maps for the Union Army.
+Philip Richard Fendall III, was a Lieutenant in the Union Marine Corps., and another son, Clarence "Claude" Fendall was in the United States Coast Survey, responsible for drafting maps for the Union Army.